 The millennial generation will likely remain a constant source of debate among military writers.
 The problems they force the military to face are problems that must be discussed.
 Furthermore, the military must work towards a solution to recruiting and leading millennials for the future of the Army.
 This starts with doctrine and training.
 Every generation provides its own set of challenges (see our parents, the so-called “baby boomers,” Vietnam, the All-Volunteer Force etc), but that doesn’t mean every challenge is an Achilles’ Heel.

 Enjoy what you just read?
 Please share on social media or email utilizing the buttons below.

-About the Author: Butters’ Bars understands that no one cares about his opinion as 2LT and as a Millennial, but he enjoys sharing it anyways.
+About the Author: This is Butters’ Bars first article.
+As a 2LT (and a millennial) the author understands that no one cares about his opinion, but he enjoys sharing it anyways.
 In his free time he enjoys reading, hiking, and wishing the history channel would go back to actually being about history.